jtyr/gcapi/README.md

 ```
 $ gcapi-cli --help
-gcapi-cli is a tool that allows an easy access to the Grafana Cloud API.
+gcapi-cli is a tool that allows an easy access to the Grafana Cloud API and Grafana API.

 Usage:
   gcapi-cli [flags]